GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 rupture_mesh_spacing = 5
 ```

-The use of any of the three blocks is optional.
 The first block is referred to the input/output.
 The second block contains the keyword translation map when using non-standard a geojson fault database.
 The third block includes a list of settings to be used as default parameters.

+The use of any of the three blocks is optional, as well as any of the directives.
+The combined used of the configuration file and the direct passing of arguments is allowed.
+Note, however, that in case an option is specified twice, the directive in the configuration file will have priority.

 # -----------------------------------------------------------------------------